cjacker/opensource-toolchain-bouffalo-lab/README.md

 And setup it manually (**not recommended** since they all provide 'riscv64-unknown-elf-gcc' command and may have confilict with other RISC-V toolchains).

-In this tutorial, I mentioned a little for bl_iot_sdk, and mostly focused on bl_mcu_sdk.
+In this tutorial, I mentioned a little about bl_iot_sdk, and mostly focused on bl_mcu_sdk.

 # SDK